pcomans/inko-devcontainer/README.md

 Open the `inko-devcontainer` folder in VSCode.

-You should see a popup saying "Folder contains a Dev Container configuration file.
-Reopen folder to develop in a container...".
+You should see a popup saying **Folder contains a Dev Container configuration file**.

 Click on **Reopen in Container**.